-- Natural disasters - for example, flooding caused by burst water pipes or heavy rain, or wind damage following storms.
+- Natural disasters - these are typically unpreventable environmental crises.
+For example, flooding due to heavy rains or wind damage following storms.

 - Theft or vandalism - theft of computer equipment could prove devastating.
 Similarly, vandalism of machinery or vehicles could be costly and pose health and safety risks.

 - Power cut - loss of power could have serious consequences.
 Would you be able to operate without IT or telecoms systems, key machinery or equipment?

 - Fuel shortages - temporary shortages in fuel supply could prevent staff from getting to work and affect your ability to make and receive deliveries.

 - Restricted access to premises - how would your business function if you couldn't access your workplace (for example, due to a gas leak)?

 - Loss or illness of key staff - how would your business cope if a key member of staff were to leave or was incapacitated by illness?

 - Outbreak of disease or infection - an outbreak of an infectious disease among your staff, in your premises or among livestock could present serious health and safety risks.

 - Terrorist attack - consider the risks to your employees and business operations from a terrorist strike, either where you are located or where you and your employees travel.

 - Crises affecting suppliers - how would you source alternative supplies?